Efficient Image Restoration with State-Dependent Forward Diffusion: Introduction

 In addition, as a closely related work of our method, it is worth noting that flow matching~\citep{lipman2022flow,liu2022flow} can also eliminate the need for a separate data perturbation process by modelling a continuous flow from source distribution to target distribution.
-However, the noise injection, which has been shown crucial in generative models~\cite{song2019generative}, is also eliminated due to the modelling of ordinary differential equations (ODEs).
+However, the noise injection, which has been shown crucial in generative models~\citep{song2019generative}, is also eliminated due to the modelling of ordinary differential equations (ODEs).
 As a result, its performance drops significantly when handling image-conditioned generation tasks, such as image restoration (IR), which aims to recover high-quality images from their degraded low-quality counterparts~\citep{albergo2023stochastic,martin2024pnp,ohayon2024posterior}.
-In contrast, our FoD is naturally a stochastic extension of flow matching, which avoids the issue mentioned above by simulating SDEs with a state-dependent diffusion process, making it well-suited for image-conditioned generation.
-Notably, omitting the diffusion term of FoD yields an ODE variant of our model, which is a special case of flow matching and can be applied for unconditional generation.
+In contrast, FoD is a stochastic extension of flow matching that avoids the issue mentioned above by simulating SDEs with a state-dependent diffusion process, making it well-suited for image-conditioned generation.

-In experiments, we evaluate the proposed FoD model on various IR tasks, including image deraining, dehazing, low-light enhancement, and inpainting, as well as an unconditional generation task on CIFAR-10.
-The results show that FoD achieves competitive performance across all tasks and datasets, demonstrating its effectiveness in generative modelling.
+Our experiments focus on image-conditioned generation, an active and fundamental direction of generative modelling with a wide range of real-world applications, including image restoration and image-to-image translation.
+Compared to existing diffusion and flow matching-based approaches, the proposed FoD achieves strong empirical performance across diverse tasks and datasets.
+Moreover, we provide a comprehensive analysis of efficient sampling using both Markov and non-Markov chains, and illustrate how the noise is injected and subsequently removed during the forward diffusion process, highlighting the importance of noise injection in image generation.